Borny/rtfm/ssh.md

 ## About

-SSH - Secure Socket Shell - Secure Shell: is a **cryptographyc network protocol**
+SSH - Secure Socket Shell - Secure Shell: is a **cryptographyc network protocol** just like **http** is another type of protocol.

 ## SSH daemon

 **sshd** is a program that runs as a background process.
 The letter _d_ in sshd stands for **daemon**.
 It constantly listens to TCP/IP port for client connection requests.

+## IP - Internet Protocol

+There are two kind of IP addresses: **Private** / **Public**

+### Private

+They are used in LAN(Local Area Network - IPv4)

+They are provided by the WIFI.
+They start with:

+- 10.x.x.x
+- 172.16.x.x
+- 172.31.x.x
+- 192.168.x.x

+The value **x** goes from 0 to 255.

+### Public

+They are used to connect to external networks.
+They range from 0.0.0.0 to 255.255.255.255

 ## SSH-agent